 In 1977, the geniuses who brought us the timeless claymation classic 'Rudolph the Red Nosed Reindeer' tried to replicate the success - and the entire storyline - of the original.
 Honestly, if you had a little too much egg nog, you could easily mistake the two.
 But 'Nestor' is so darn cute, he squeaks into the top 5.
 This special is narrated by Santa's donkey, Spieltote, voiced by country legend Roger Miller.

 The Year Without a Santa Claus

 This 1974 classic starred Mickey Rooney and Shirley Booth as Santa and Mrs. Claus, and tells the story of the year Santa wakes up with a cold and is told by his doctor that he should make some changes to his routine on Christmas.
 Santa decides to take a holiday, and it is up to the elves, Jingle and Jangle, to find people who still believe in Santa Claus.
-The elves run into trouble along the way flying between Heat and Snow Miser who are fighting, when they get shot down and are lost.
+The elves run into trouble along the way, getting caught between Heat and Snow Miser who are fighting, when they get shot down and are lost.
 Scary stuff, right?
 Well, not to spoil it for you, but there's a happy ending.

 Tim Burton's The Nightmare Before Christmas

 The 1993 story of Jack Skellington, from "Halloween Town" who opens a portal to "Christmas Town" and decides to celebrate the holiday.
 The story was originally going to be made into a 30-minute television special in the early 80's, but was dropped before it saw the light of day.
 Burton (who worked for Disney at the time) picked up the idea, and a decade later, came up with this feature film that is absolutely brilliant.